project-chip/connectedhomeip/examples/fabric-admin/README.md

 # Matter Fabric Administrator Example

-An example application that which supports synchronization of devices between fabrics.
+An example application that supports synchronization of devices across fabrics fabrics.

 ---